-Morgan Stanley provides its existing and prospective customers with a number of financial tools that produce certain reports to assist customers in managing their wealth and assets.
-This LifeView Financial Plan was generated by using a computer software program developed by MoneyGuidePro, a third party software provider.
+Morgan Stanley provides its existing and prospective brokerage customers with a number of financial tools that produce certain reports to assist customers in managing their wealth and assets.
+These tools generate reports that include this Report.
+This Report is generated by using a computer software program developed by MoneyGuidePro, a third party software provider.
 Results may vary with each use of the software and over time.
 Enhancements and changes to the software may be made in the future.
-Morgan Stanley is not responsible for the accuracy of the assumptions made in the Financial Plan, or the calculations in the analysis.
-Future Financial Plans that are generated may contain information capabilities, and other content, that is more expansive or otherwise different from the content of this Financial Plan.
+Morgan Stanley is not responsible for the accuracy of the assumptions made in the Report, or the calculations in the analyses.
+Future Reports may contain information capabilities and other content that is more expansive or otherwise different from the content of this Report.